valtimo-platform/valtimo-documentation/reference/reference.md

 Valtimo).

-This section is intended for people who need to know what options are available for configuration, as well as developers who want to extend features in valtimo and need to know what is available.
+This section is intended for people who need to know what options are available for configuration, as well as developers who want to extend features in Valtimo and need to know what is available.

 * [Feature toggles](./feature-toggles/feature-toggles.md)
 * [User interface](./user-interface/user-interface.md)